atom/serializable/README.md

-# Nostalgia
+# Serializable

-Nostalgia provides a `Serializable` mixin to streamline the process of writing serializable classes.
+This npm provides a `Serializable` mixin to streamline the process of writing serializable classes.
 Include the mixin and implement two instance methods (`::serializeParams` and `::deserializeParams`) to add serialization to your class.